josephgregoryii/Projects/Work Projects/Judgee/README.md

 # Judgee
 ## Hosted on AWS
 The web app can be accessible at http://judgeeapp.com.
-Account creation is needed.
+Sign in is needed.

 For display purposes, anyone can view at TBD